sai0299/TableauAssignmentPractice1/README.md

 # TableauAssignmentPractice1
-Analysing the dsata using tableau
+Analysing the data using tableau